-Since December 2021 the Federal Ministry of Housing, Urban Development and Building (BMWSB) is responsible for drawing up maritime spatial plans for the German Exclusive Economic Zone (EEZ) in the North and Baltic Sea.
-These plans are setting objectives (legally binding) and principles (guidelines that need to be particularly considered, e.g. in a decision process on licensing, when taking into account relevant interests) of spatial planning with regard to
+Since 2004 the competent Federal Ministry and the Federal Maritime and Hydrographic Agency have been responsible for maritime spatial planning in the German exclusive economic zone (EEZ) in the North and Baltic Sea.
+Since December 2021 the Federal Ministry of Housing, Urban Development and Building (BMWSB) is the responsible Federal Ministry.
+The latest maritime spatial plan for the GermanEEZ was published in September 2021.
+This plan provides a frame for uses and activities, including the sectoral planning (Site Development Plan for energy), investigations, and decisions on project level.
+It sets objectives (legally binding) and principles (guidelines that need to be particularly considered, e.g. in a decision process on project level, when taking into account relevant interests) with regard to

-- economic and scientific use,

-- ensuring safety and efficiency of maritime traffic
+- economic and scientific uses, - ensuring safety and efficiency of maritime traffic

-- protection of the marine environment.
+- improvement and protection of the marine environment.